bhj/KaraokeEternal/docs/index.md

-# Karaoke Forever
+## Overview

 Host awesome local karaoke parties where anyone can join using their phone.
-Supports most .cdg (CD+Graphics) and audio files.
-No Internet connection required.
+Supports CD+Graphics (cdg + mp3/m4a) and video (mp4) files.

-## Overview

 ### Server